 Hungary basically follows a zero tolerance approach to drink driving.
 If you have had any alcohol to drink, you cannot drive until it's certain the alcohol has left your system.
 Forget about popping in to the pub on the way home from work for a swift half with the boys.
 And think twice when you get into the car in the morning following a late night out.
 Has all that alcohol have cleared your system yet?

 DRIVING IN HUNGARY

-The following documents must be with you when driving in Hungary:
+The following documents need to be in your possession when driving in Hungary: